 |Tax Credit||No tax credit for start-up costs||Yes – 100% of the expenses paid up to the greater of $500 or the lesser of $250 for each non-HCE’s.
 A maximum tax credit of $5,000 per year would be available for 3 years.|

 TRA Plans to Consider

-For Connecticut businesses who want to sponsor a retirement plan, some plans to consider include:
+For Colorado businesses who want to sponsor a retirement plan, some plans to consider include: